Leadership & Teamwork: 10 ways leaders can help their teams

 3. Celebrate their success

 Good job team!
 Never forget to laud good ideas or targets met.
 Share your team’s successes with the company at large and champion them to leadership.
 For big wins, you can even organize a lunch or dinner where every member of the team can share in the achievement.
 However you choose to mark the moment, do it together.
-Related: How to express gratitude to your team and build a culture of appreciation.

 4. Allow team members to problem solve